ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 The queue system is necessary in order to decouple, scale and avoid blocking the event producers.
 In our case, only the gateway will produce events, but other producers can be plugged-in later for other use cases.

-The gateway will produce a lot of events, and we will need a datastore that is very performant and scalable.
+The gateway will produce a lot of events and we will need a datastore that is very performant and scalable.
 There are a lot of different NoSQL databases available (MongoDB, Cassandra, DynamoDB, etc).
 Since this blog post is focused on AWS, we will use the full managed solution: [DynamoDB](https://aws.amazon.com/dynamodb/).

-Finally, the remaining piece is the service that will be in charge of persisting the events.
+The final component is the service that will be in charge of persisting the events.
 [AWS Lambda](https://aws.amazon.com/lambda/) is the perfect service for that, and will allow you to benefit from all the features of the serverless world.

 Overall, the architecture is pretty straightforward, here is a diagram of the entire solution: